-

 - Terrace gardens serve as artificial air purifiers

-- Provides a hands-on experience on the cultivation of crops
+- Provides a hands-on experience in the cultivation of crops

-- Medicinal plants when part of the terrace garden can serve as a first line of defence
+- Medicinal plants when part of the terrace garden can serve as a first line of defense

 - By reducing the need to purchase vegetables and fruits, the cost of living is reduced.